Configuring and Using the ReportViewer Toolbar

 You can set properties in the Properties window or in code to configure the ReportViewer control and ReportViewer toolbar.
 You can remove or disable specific commands and set values that are used to initialize the toolbar.
 For more information about the ReportViewer Web server control properties, see Microsoft.Reporting.WebForms.ReportViewer Properties.
 For more information about the Windows Forms control properties, see Microsoft.Reporting.WinForms.ReportViewer Properties.

-The ReportViewer toolbar includes an icon used to toggle a document map on a report.
-A document map is a navigation area that is attached to the left side of the report view area.
-It contains a list of links that users can click to navigate to a specific area of the report.
-Not all reports have a document map; you must define one in the report definition if you want to use this feature.
-For more information about document maps and other interactive report features, see Adding Interactivity, Visibility, and Navigation to a ReportViewer Report.
+A document map is a navigation area that contains a list of links that users can click to navigate to a specific area of the report.
+The document map is a collapsible split box on the left side of the report view area (or on the right side in right-to-left environments).
+Not all reports have a document map; you must define one in the report definition if you want to display it in the report viewer.
+For more information about document maps and other interactive report features, see Adding Interactivity and Navigation to a ReportViewer Report.

 Navigating a Report